 Collection companies are advising their customers if they will be collecting recycling at the kerbside.
 The region’s recycling facility has confirmed that it will continue to process recycling.

 If you don’t have a kerbside recycling service as part of your rubbish contract, you can use the recycling drop off stations in Otaihanga and Otaki.
 Green waste collection will also resume for those who have this service.

 We need to all act responsibly to keep our essential services running.
 We urge people not to dump rubbish in public spaces and to follow all guidelines from your collectors.

-Recycling will not be collected from Wednesday 25 March.
-The recycling facility in Wellington that processes Kāpiti’s recycling closed at 12 midday on Tuesday 24 March.
+Recycling will not be collected.
+The recycling facility in Wellington that processes Kāpiti’s recycling closes.

 Please don’t put out your recycling wheelie bin or crate, as they won’t be emptied or collected.